JacobHearst/mp-crawl/README.md

   1. Clone the repository
   2. Navigate to your cloned repository
   3. Run `pip install -r requirements.txt`
-  4. (Optional) Create a file called creds.py in the project root and enter the following with your details substituted

-    URI="<YOUR_MONGO_URI>"
-    DATABASE="<YOUR_MONGO_DATABASE_NAME>"

 ## Usage
-The spider can be started with: `scrapy crawl mp`
+The spider can be started with:

-Alternatively if you didn't perform step 4, use:

 `scrapy crawl mp -s MONGO_URI=<YOUR_MONGO_URI> -s MONGO_DATABASE=<YOUR_MONGO_DATABASE_NAME>`